 A weight loss program consists of core tactics such as cardio exercise, weight training, nutrition, to reach your weight loss goal.

-Answering these questions will bring you to your specific initiatives.
-For example, "cardio exercise" can be broken down into specific actions, such as running, spinning, swimming, tennis, etc.
+For example, "cardio exercise" can be running, spinning, cycling, swimming, tennis, hiking, etc.

-When it comes to your engagement program, there are seven (7) core tactics (i.e. dimensions of employee engagement) that are the most important contributors to employee happiness and satisfaction.
+When it comes to an engagement program, there are nine core tactics (i.e. drivers of employee engagement) that are the most important contributors to employee happiness and satisfaction.

-In summary, key initiatives are very specific and actionable.
-They should reflect and embody the values and personality of your brand.
-They must also be directly related to the issue you’re attempting to overcome.
+As you can see, initiatives are very specific.
+They should reflect the values and culture of your organization.
+Most importantly, initiatives should be strategic.
+In other words, they are viewed as direct solutions to the engagement issue you're attempting to overcome.

-That said, you might be unsure of which area of employee engagement requires the most attention in your business.
+That said, you might be unsure of which slice of the pie requires the most attention in your business.

 Some of these initiatives are quite simple and straightforward—requiring little resources or investment.
 However, others might be more complex to implement and require more time and resources.